google-ml-infra/actions/benchmarking/docs/onboarding.md

 ### ml_actions_ref

-You must specify the ml_actions_ref input, otherwise it will default to `main`.
+You must specify the `ml_actions_ref` input, otherwise it will default to `main`.

-This value tells the reusable workflow which version (branch, tag, or SHA) of the google-ml-infra/actions repository to check out its internal scripts (e.g., install_pip_deps.sh).
+This value tells the reusable workflow which version (branch, tag, or SHA) of the google-ml-infra/actions repository to check out for its internal scripts.

-For production, use the same stable tag or SHA as used in the main `uses` line to pin the workflow file version.
+For production, use the same stable tag or SHA that's used to pin the reusable workflow file version (e.g. "v1.5.0" for "google-ml-infra/actions/.github/workflows/run_benchmarks.yml@v1.5.0").

 ### Workflow granularity

 We recommend creating a dedicated workflow file for each distinct [workflow_type](https://github.com/google-ml-infra/actions/blob/main/benchmarking/proto/benchmark_registry.proto#L112) you plan to support (PRESUBMIT, NIGHTLY, PERIODIC, etc.) to better control scheduling, triggers, and resource allocation.